The Story

 The Structural Problem

 The BitLocker story is one instance of a larger pattern.
 It is not that Microsoft behaved unusually or maliciously — it complied with a lawful order in its home jurisdiction, as it is legally required to do.
-The problem is structural: when an institution depends on a closed-source, US-headquartered platform for its critical infrastructure, the institution has delegated control over its own data to an entity whose legal obligations lie elsewhere.
+The problem is structural: when an institution depends on a US-headquartered provider for key custody or critical hosted infrastructure, some operational control is shared with an entity whose legal obligations may conflict with the institution’s.
+Closed source can impede audit and exit, but provider control and jurisdiction—not the licence alone—create the production-order route.

 This applies beyond encryption.
 It applies to email (Exchange Online, Outlook), document storage (SharePoint, OneDrive), communication (Teams), identity management (Azure Active Directory), and any service that runs through a Microsoft account or Azure tenant.
 For each of these: the data is subject to Microsoft’s terms, and Microsoft is subject to US law.